 The Inca Jungle to Machu Picchu is one of the most incredible experiences in Peru.
-To enjoy this adventure to the fullest, it is recommended to take into account the following:
+To fully enjoy this adventure, it is recommended to take into account the following:

 - The Inca Jungle is recommended for young people of any nationality.
 However, there are cases of adults with advanced age who wish to do this adventure.

 - The Inca Jungle does not cover places that can cause soroche (altitude sickness).
 However, it is recommended to acclimatize at least 1 day in the city of Cusco before starting the tour.